 - Results from under-eye skin booster injections take 2-4 weeks after each treatment to become visible.

-- Cumulative results of multiple treatments typically appear a few months after your most recent treatment (your latest under-eye injecting session).
+- The cumulative results of multiple treatments typically begin to appear a few months after your most recent treatment.

 - For special events be sure to begin your assessment and treatments about 6 months ahead of the event.